About Dry Guna in Ayurveda

-INGREDIENTS THAT ARE DRY
+INGREDIENTS WITH DRY QUALITY

 About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
 His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
 His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
 John also directs Joyful Belly's School of Ayurveda , which specializes in digestive tract pathology & Ayurvedic nutrition.
 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.

 John's interest in Ayurveda and digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel, including his public service work in South Asia.
 John's commitment to the detailed study of digestive disorders reflects his zeal to get down to the roots of the problem.
 His hope and belief in the capacity of each & every client to improve their quality of life is nothing short of a personal passion.
 John's creativity in the kitchen and delight in cooking for others comes from his family oriented upbringing.
 In addition to his certification in Ayurveda, John holds a bachelor's degree in mathematics from Harvard University.